ggiallo28/ggiallo28/README.md

 </br>
 <p>
 Friends call me Giallo, a computer engineer with a passion for 🤖 Artificial Intelligence and 💾 Big Data.
-With over 6 years of experience in AWS cloud solutions, I bring a wealth of technical knowledge and expertise to the table.
+Since 2017, I have been working with AWS cloud solutions, bringing a wealth of technical knowledge and expertise to the table.
 </p>

 <h2> :man_technologist: A Few Quick Facts :</h2>